Buryats

 - Rituals

-- Rituals often involve offerings to spirits and ancestors, seeking blessings for health and prosperity.
+- Rituals often involve offerings to spirits and nature deities, seeking harmony and balance.

 - Rites Of Passage